Who is onmedica.com for?

 What use will OnMedica make of my personal details?

 As detailed in our legal and privacy statement (see site terms and conditions) OnMedica will not reveal your personal details to any third parties except for information about your use of Medicines Interactive presentations, and data on courses that you have taken.
-Sponsors of presentations will be told who has viewed the presentations, and it is a requirement of PGEA accreditation to submit the names of people completing PGEA courses.
+Sponsors of presentations will be told who has viewed the presentations.
 Your email will not be revealed to third parties in any case.

 Who writes these pages for onmedica.com?